The Problems of the Week Program

 We also offer multiple online professional development courses for developing teacher use of technology in the classroom, mathematical knowledge for teaching, and implementation of a problem-solving and mathematical communication program.
 In these courses, participants will develop and apply NCTM process standards, explore problem-solving strategies, work on facilitating student thinking, practice formative assessment, and participate in ongoing communities of professionals.

-These six-week courses are offered on an ongoing basis through the year, and through them you can earn Continuing Education Units.
+These six-week courses are offered on an ongoing basis through the year.